qrti/QTools/README.md

 #### Options
 - Delete Faces
   adjacent faces of the edges are deleted for manually restoration
-  this might prevent faces with too much vertices
+  this prevents non-planar faces
 - Keep Faces
   adjacent faces of the edges are kept, they get additional vertices
+  resulting faces might be non-planar
 - Set Cursor
   sets the cursor to the intersection point